 A focus on each student is the hallmark of the Frederica Academy experience.
 Our student-teacher ratio of 8:1 ensures a learning environment that maximizes individual needs and potential.
 Academic Centers for each division offer customized support in every grade.
 In shaping life-long learners, we combine traditional classroom settings with innovative teaching methods.

 Frederica brings the resources of larger schools to a small school setting.
 We offer more than a dozen AP courses, college dual enrollment, and online learning for students.
-Integrated, technology-based programs, such as Chromebooks for all students in grades 5-12, and project-based learning initiatives prepare students for today's challenging college environments.
+Integrated, technology-based programs, such as Chromebooks for all students in grades 4-12, and project-based learning initiatives prepare students for today's challenging college environments.
 Frederica students achieve significantly higher scores on tests that colleges value most: SAT, ACT.
-For the 2017-2018 school year, 82 students took one or more AP courses, for a total of 178 Exams.
-65% of students scored at least a “3” or higher on one or more AP Exams.
-12 students received the distinction of AP Scholar, 2 AP Scholar with Honors, 9 AP Scholar with Distinction, and 1 National AP Scholar.
+For the 2018-2019 school year, 67 students took one or more AP exams, for a total of 132 Exams.
+66% of students scored at least a 3 or higher on one or more AP Exams.
+3 students received the distinction of AP Scholar, 2 AP Scholar with Honors, and 13 AP Scholar with Distinction.

 Our school is a vibrant and interconnected community of educators, learners, and experiences.
 Campus-wide relationships that connect ages and grades to promote opportunities to work and learn together are a tradition at Frederica Academy.
 Our integrated curriculum promotes seamless transitions for students from year to year.